Getting The Benefits Of Sleep Even If It Is Short (Sleep Guide Included)

 The world looks very different at 3 a.m. when you're lying in bed staring at the ceiling or the clock.
 "How will I make it through tomorrow without any sleep?" you worry.
 You may wonder how to sleep better every night.
 If you regularly can't get to sleep - or stay asleep - and it's affecting you during the day, then you may have insomnia.

 Prescription or over-the-counter sleep aids can help you drift off, but these drugs also have side effects.
-These include morning drowsiness, which can make activities like driving or using machinery dangerous, and an increased risk for falling.
-There are other ways to sleep better than medications.

 Try simple lifestyle changes to help you sleep better, recommends Dr. Hadine Joffe, associate professor of psychiatry at Harvard Medical School.
 Two good tips to help you sleep better include avoiding caffeine and sticking to a regular sleep schedule.
 If these steps don't help you sleep better, it's worth a call to your doctor to see if a medical condition - such as thyroid problems, anemia, sleep apnea, menopausal hot flashes, heartburn, incontinence, or depression - is affecting the quality or the quantity of your sleep.
 Treating the health problem may take care of the sleep problem.